ComradeHonk/ssd1306-emulator/README.md

 It uses partial redraw (draws only changed pixels) to conserve resources and improve performance.

 > [!NOTE]
-> Rendering performance may vary between terminal emulators.
-While Linux terminals can comfortably draw at 2000+ FPS, on Windows it's common to have around 10 FPS due to Windows console being really slow and inefficient.
+> Rendering performance may vary between platforms and terminal emulators.

 In addition to functions available in the [original library](https://github.com/afiskon/stm32-ssd1306), it offers PC implementations of `HAL_GetTick` and `HAL_Delay` which might be useful for writing code